Planning Your Visit

 Local Bus Routes

-Visitors to the undergraduate admission office and the graduate admission office may park in our visitor parking lots (.pdf), Lot 21 and Lot 23.
 On weekends and evenings, visitors may park in most other lots and garages.
-View the campus map to identify which parking lot is closest to the campus buildings you are visiting.
+View the campus map to find parking closest to the buildings you are visiting.

 Air & Train Travel

 A train known locally as "The Dinky" connects campus (Princeton Station at Alexander Street) to Princeton Junction.

 Northbound NJ TRANSIT trains passing through Princeton Junction provide direct service to New York City and Newark Liberty International Airport.
 A southbound transfer to the SEPTA regional rail Trenton Line train at Trenton provides service to Philadelphia.